annotell/public-docs/docs-src/docs/kognic-io/overview.md

 `Resource`s must always be given a `filename`.
 For alternative 1 this must point to the local file to upload.
 For alternatives 2 & 3 the filename is treated more as an identifier; it is used to name the uploaded file but does not have to correspond to anything in the filesystem.

 `Resource`s also always have a `sensor_name` which identifies the sensor they were captured from.
-In sequential inputs, each `Frame` will have a `Resource` for each sensor.
+In sequential scenes, each `Frame` will have a `Resource` for each sensor.

 `Resource`s take their actual data (bytes) from `bytes`, a `BinaryIO` or an `IOBase`-compatible object.
 These are referred to with the type alias `UploadableData  = Union[bytes, BinaryIO, IOBase]`.